DriesCruyskens/mugenosu/src/works/chrome/chrome.md

 ![chrome line closeup](./line closeup.jpg "visible darker line where pen moves up and down")

 I didn't really know how to solve this one for a while without losing the variable amount of path smoothing.
-Luckily, after reading through paperjs' documentation I found out its possible to change the path smoothing of individual path segments.
+After reading through paperjs' documentation I found out its possible to change the path smoothing of individual path segments and thus enabling me to draw a single path while keeping the variable amount of smoothing.